We practice what we preach

 pfctl -ss | grep "10.0.10.200" | grep -E "wg0|wg1|UK_VPN|DE_VPN" | wc -l

-A count of 1 may indicate a single stale connection established before rules were applied.
-This is normal and will timeout naturally.
+A count of 1 may indicate a stale connection from before rules were applied - this will timeout naturally.

 Test 4: Verify Port Forward Exists